novaprotocolio/documentation/white-paper.md

 Double validation with ranking is added to decrease the probability of having invalid blocks in the blockchain.

 After depositing 80 000 NOVA to the Voting Smart Contract, the depositors are listed as masternode candidates in the Voting DApp, which allows coin-holders to vote for them by sending NOVA to the smart contract.

 The list is sorted dynamically based on voted coins.
 We track CPU/Memory as workload, number of signed block as performance, last signed block as last activity, then candidate is chosen based on the performance factor.
-All masternodes have to race for their positions so that all weak nodes eventually will be eliminated.
-Masternode is locked for 1 month after demoted.
+All masternodes have to compete for their positions so that all weak nodes eventually will be eliminated.
+Masternode is locked for 1 month after demotion.

-After 600 blocks, a checkpoint block is created, the masternode who takes turn in the circular has to scan all of the created blocks in the epoch to count number of signatures.
+After 600 blocks (1 epoch), a checkpoint block is created by the current masternode, at this point all other masternodes will scan all created blocks in the epoch to count number of signatures.
+The authority to create blocks is then passed on to the next most voted masternode to create the next epoch.

-- 60% of reward called infastructure reward goes to masternodes
-- staking reward: 30% goes to the pool of all voters for that Masternode which is shared proportionally based on the token stake.
-- 10% goes to development funding account.

 Novalex has a built-in orderbook engine so that relayers can launch a decentralized exchange without maintaining an off-chain database.

 ### Smart Contract

 ### Reward Mechanism
+The rewards are divided as follows

+- Infrastructure reward: 60% - awarded to the masternode who created the block
+- Staking reward: 30% - awarded to the pool of all voters for that chosen masternode which is shared proportionally based on the token stake.
+- Development funding account: 10% - returned to Novalex for development funding.

 # Ranking Proof Of Stake Consensus